-The Salt Lake City Police Department briefly issued a shelter-in-place order for part of the Millcreek area Friday after authorities say a person escaped from officers.
+Authorities in Salt Lake City briefly issued a shelter-in-place order Friday near Millcreek, after they say a person escaped from officers.

 The fugitive fled from both Utah Highway Patrol troopers and Salt Lake City police, according to Salt Lake City police spokesperson Glen Mills.